 What is user-generated content (UGC), and why it out-converts studio content

 UGC is the photos, videos and reviews your customers create about your product.
 It out-converts studio content because shoppers, and now AI agents, trust evidence over advertising.
-Here is the why, and where to use it.
+Here is why, and where to put it.

 Every brand makes content about itself.
 Polished, on-message, expensive, and discounted on sight, because the shopper knows exactly who paid for it.
 User-generated content is the other kind: the photo a customer took in their own kitchen, the fit check on TikTok, the three sentences in a review about how the linen actually breathes.
 The brand did not make it.
 That is precisely why it works.